-Jaguar acquired over 210,000 hectares of mineral rights in its history and currently holds approximately 197,000 hectares.
-The Company intends to assess its holdings in due course, to establish the disposition plan of the assets in the context of any change to holding cost, which are currently minimal.
+Jaguar acquired over 210,000 hectares of mineral rights in its history and currently holds approximately 189,332 hectares.
+New mining legislation in Brazil has been tabled and the outcome of any mining law reform is, as of yet, unknown.
+The Company intends to assess its holdings in due course, to establish the disposition plan of the assets in the context of any change to holding cost, which is currently minimal.

-The most interesting greenfield asset within the exploration portfolio appears to be the Pedra Branca target where good grade surface expressions were identified by mapping and channel samples and have led to some exploration drilling to date.
+Apart from properties in relative close proximity to the existing mining operations, the only significant greenfield asset within the exploration portfolio is the Pedra Branca target where good grade surface expressions were identified by mapping and channel samples and have led to some 8,000 meters of exploration drilling to date.
 Again, due to prior financial constraints this prospect has remained dormant and now offers opportunity for further exploration should funds be available.